 The Company capitalizes interest on expenditures made in connection with acquisitions of unproved properties that are not subject to current amortization.
 Interest is capitalized only for the period that activities are in progress to bring these properties to their intended use.
 Capitalized interest cannot exceed gross interest expense.
-During the three months ended March 31, 2014 and the period from inception (September 18, 2013) to December 31, 2013, the Company capitalized approximately \$2.9 million and \$4.0 million, respectively, of interest expense.
+During the period from inception (September 18, 2013) to December 31, 2013, the Company capitalized approximately \$4.0 million of interest expense.